jameswangz/github-shared-repository/README.markdown

 * Create soft links for all jobs, source ->  git repository folder, target -> job/workspace

 ## Schedule the trigger script
+There are 2 ways to schedule the trigger script
+* If you specify the :only_once value of :running_options as false, just run it in the backend(nohup ./jenkins_trigger.rb &)
+  it should work properly
-If you specify the :only_once value of :running_options as false, just run it in the backend(nohup ./jenkins_trigger.rb &) it should work properly, on the other hand, you need to create another Jenkins job and configure it run periodically, what's the job do is just run the trigger script.
+* If you specify the :only_once value of :running_options as true, you need to create another Jenkins job and configure it run periodically, what's the job do is just run the trigger script, you are not supposed to build the existing master job periodically because the git plugin will pull from the repository before the script runs, this will prevent the trigger script from detecting changes.

 ## Verify all features